 Start Small

 Start with a small area where it will be easier for your cat to find and retrieve a toy.
-Choosing a quiet space will allow your cat to hear you clearly and understand that you are communicating to him.
+Choosing a quiet space will allow your cat to hear you clearly and understand that you are communicating with them.

 Choose a Desirable Toy

-Every cat has a favorite toy, and the toy he likes the most is the best one to use when teaching him to play fetch since he will be more likely to go after it if you throw it.
+Every cat has a favorite toy, and the toy they like the most is the best one to use when teaching them to play fetch since they will be more likely to go after it when you throw it.

 Make the Toy Special

-If you only bring the toy around when you want your cat to fetch it, he will pick up on that after you've done it a few times.
-Say the word "fetch" often while playing the game so that your cat begins to learn what fetch means and that it becomes associated with his special toy.
+If you only bring the toy around when you want your cat to fetch it, they will pick up on that after you've done it a few times.
+Say the word "fetch" often while playing the game so that your cat begins to learn what fetch means and that it becomes associated with their special toy.

 Reward Behavior

 Associate fetching with a reward by clicking and giving a treat every time your cat runs after a toy you've thrown.
-Your cat will begin to learn that he gets a treat every time he grabs his toy, and then another when he brings it back to you.
-If your cat will retrieve the toy but won't drop it for you, show him the treat, and once he drops it, give him his reward.
+Your cat will begin to learn that they get a treat every time they grab this toy and then another when they bring it back to you.
+If your cat will retrieve the toy but won't drop it for you, show them the treat, and once they drops it, give them the reward.

 Don't Overwork Your Cat

-Your cat will slowly begin to learn to fetch, and you can use the clicker to train him while slowly taking away treats.
-If your cat is disinterested in playing the game after a few tries or if he doesn't seem to be getting it once you've tried several times in a row, put the toy away and try again later.
-Don't force your cat to do it as he will become stressed and less likely to learn.
-Some cats just don't like to play fetch.
+Your cat will slowly begin to learn to fetch, and you can use the clicker to train them while slowly taking away treats.
+If your cat is disinterested in playing the game after a few tries or if they don't seem to be getting it once you've tried several times in a row, put the toy away and try again later.
+Don't force your cat to do it, as they will become stressed and less likely to learn.
+Some cats just don't like to play fetch, and that's OK.

 Fetch can be a great exercise for your cat and playing fetch will bring endless entertainment to you both.